romland/llemmings/README.md

    - [ ] make the level/map feel more alive (animated water? ...)
    - [ ] some particles flying when digging/building
 - [ ] make it work properly on mobile devices (seems to be map-gen related)
+- [ ] floating combat text for visual feedback
 - [ ] take up full browser window (possibly higher resolution)
 - [ ] wider maps + sideways scrolling of map
 - [ ] home/goal graphic
+- [ ] use delta-time for all updates
+- [ ] add performance watchers
 - [ ] animations
    - [x] legs/feet
    - [ ] water